ibm-cloud-docs/account/eu_hipaa_supported.md

 Enable this setting only if you or your company is a covered entity as defined by HIPAA.
 If you or your company is a business associate of a covered entity, [contact {{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-wcp){: external} to accept the applicable BAA.
 For more information about HIPAA definitions of covered entities and business associates, see the [US Department of Health & Human Services](https://www.hhs.gov/hipaa/for-professionals/covered-entities/index.html){: external} website.
 {: important}

 Accounts that enable the HIPAA Supported setting still have access to the full catalog of services. {{site.data.keyword.Bluemix_notm}} services typically offer multiple plans.
 The HIPAA Enabled label on a service can apply to all available plans or be limited to specific plans or configurations.
-You as the client are solely responsible for limiting PHI to HIPAA Enabled offering plans and architecting in accordance with HIPAA and HITECH.
+You as the client are solely responsible for limiting PHI to HIPAA Enabled product plans and architecting in accordance with HIPAA and HITECH.

 1. Go to **Manage > Account**, and select **Account setting** in the console.
 2. For the HIPAA Supported option, click **On**.